Physiology 101 - Introduction to Human Physiology » Fall 2020 » Lecture Exam 2

 To see an object, for example a cat, and know that it is a cat that you have seen before, your brain receives and processes the visual input.
 Which brain areas are involved?
 Check all that would apply.

-A. Primary Auditory cortex
+B. Primary Visual cortex

-B. Somatosensory cortex
+C. Somatosensory cortex

-D. Primary Visual cortex
+D. Primary Auditory cortex

 E. Occipital lobe association area